ChrisCooney05/ten_min_walk/README.md

 Walk must take 10 mins and return to starting point each block takes 1 min to walk, so length of array must be exactly 10 or it will return false.

+need to make sure that no matter the path you take you always return back to starting point Im thinking of using some type of number system to keep track, maybe a x-y axis both starting at 0-0 x = 0 y = 0 n = y + 1 e = x + 1 s = y - 1 w = x - 1 if array is 10 long and x === 0 && y === 0 then we should get true back, anything else will be false